Co-founder and CEO Kelli Luginbuhl talks to GUV about how the Duke spinout re-imagines the manufacturing of complex biologics.

 Part of the money that Isolere Bio raised will allow it to bring its AAV technology to market, but, Luginbuhl underlined, “it is also allowing us to look at lentivirus and mRNA among other types of applications.”

 Luginbuhl is ostensibly relieved not to have to pitch for at least another year.
-“Now that we have closed the round, I am looking to dig in get to work bringing this technology to market,” she stated.
+“Now that we have closed the round, I am looking to dig in and get to work bringing this technology to market,” she stated.

 Leading the company for the past three years, Luginbuhl thankfully had never felt disadvantaged for being a woman, she stated.
 “It is interesting coming from the biomedical engineering field, which has reached a pretty steady 50-50 male-female ratio.
 But when you go into the higher levels of organisations, the number of women, and diversity more broadly, is very much lacking.